 Standard 6 Developing as a Professional Educator Review your Running Record from your current Clinical Practice course.
 Select the two TPE indicators below where you have demonstrated the greatest strengths Report the scores earned: Review your Running Record from our current Clinical Practice Course.
 Copy and paste two TPE indicators where you need additional focused mentoring/coaching to support continued development.
 Provide additional details under Candidate Reflection.
 Teachers reflect on their teaching practice to support student learning.
 They establish professional goals Cycle 1 Rubric 1.7: 2 TPEs Needing Additional Support/Development (Areas of Growth): and engage in continuous and purposeful professional growth and development.
 They collaborate with colleagues and engage in the broader professional 1: Rubric 1.8: Cycle 2 Rubric 2.9: Additional focused mentoring/coaching area 1: community to support teacher and student learning.
 Teachers learn about and work with families to support student learning.
-They engage local communities in 2: Additional focused mentoring/coaching area 2: support of the instructional program.
+They engage local communities in Additional focused mentoring/coaching area 2: engage local communities in support of the instructional program.
 They manage professional responsibilities to maintain motivation and commitment to all students.
 Teachers demonstrate professional responsibility, integrity, and ethical conduct.
+2: · · · lescribe the actions you could take to